Kaaterskill High Peak: Southern route

-From here, hikers can take one of two routes: either turn right (west), walk several hundred yards, and look carefully for a pair of cairns in the woods on your left marking the north end of the Twilight Park Trail (not yet official, but well-marked) OR turn left and proceed around the mountain, past one of the easily spotted plane wrecks.
+From here, hikers can take one of two routes: either turn right (west), walk several hundred yards, and look for a pair of cairns in the woods on your left marking the north end of the Twilight Park Trail (not yet official, but well-marked) OR turn left and proceed around the mountain, past one of the plane wrecks.
 As the path curves to the right, you will eventually encounter a 5 ft cairn in the middle of the path marking the south end of the Twilight Park Trail.
-A combination of smaller cairns, surveyor's tape flags and old blue paint blazes have been used by various stealth maintainers over the years to keep this wet and sometimes hard-to-spot route marked.
-While not seriously steep, it is almost constantly ascending, responsible for the last 450 vertical feet up the mountain in less than a mile.
+A combination of smaller cairns, surveyor's tape flags and old blue paint blazes have been used by various maintainers over the years to keep this wet and sometimes hard-to-spot route marked.
+While not steep, it is almost constantly ascending, responsible for the last 450 vertical feet up the mountain in less than a mile.
 The southerly approach is probably best, since the steepest portions of the ascent are to the south and are best handled going up rather than down.

 It begins by winding through the notably scrubbier woods of these slopes before finally settling for a traverse up past some impressive rock outcrops, where it becomes more heavily trodden and easier to follow.
 Finally, just above 3500 ft, it reaches a short but steep open rock face that requires some scrambling to reward the climber with a view to the north of the Blackhead Range, over Kaaterskill Clove, with Kaaterskill Falls clearly visible below.

 Beyond it the path becomes even more obvious as the surrounding forest becomes totally boreal, with spruce and fir in every direction.
 Some gentle ascents alternate with level stretches before a last ascent into the small, viewless summit clearing.
 Distance is roughly 5 mi from the trailhead, with a vertical gain of 1,455 ft.

 Upon return, some hikers using this route prefer to either continue south along the Twilight Park Trail to the loop, or remain on the loop (which is often as wet as Pine Plains below it) to the plane wreckage at the loop's southeastern corner and bushwhack from there down to the trail just past Pine Plains in order to save some time and distance.